etwk/blog/content/lists/books.md

 - [ ] The Soul of a Butterfly: Reflections on Life's Journey (Muhammad Ali, Hana Yasmeen Ali) #memoir #must
 - [ ] Ali: A Life (Jonathan Eig) #must

+## Literature
+- [ ] The Jane Austen Insult Guide for Well-Bred Women: Serving Tea with a Side of Scorn (Emily Reed)

 ## Math
 - Jordan Ellenberg
 	- [ ] Shape: The Hidden Geometry of Information, Biology, Strategy, Democracy, and Everything Else
 	- [ ] How Not to Be Wrong: The Power of Mathematical Thinking
 - [ ] Zero: The Biography of a Dangerous Idea
+- [ ] The Music of the Primes: Searching to Solve the Greatest Mystery in Mathematics (Marcus du Sautoy) #history

 ## Media
 - [ ] 真相製造：從聖戰士媽媽、極權政府、網軍教練、境外勢力、打假部隊、內容農場主人到政府小編
 - [ ] When the Hood Comes Off: Racism and Resistance in the Digital Age #racism

-## Medical
-- [ ] Trail Guide to Movement: Building the Body in Motion #anatomy
-- [ ] The Body: A Guide for Occupants #anatomy #must
-- [ ] In the Wars: A Doctor's Story of Conflict, Survival and Saving Lives #memoir #must
-- [ ] The Knife’s Edge: The Heart and Mind of a Cardiac Surgeon #life #must
-- [ ] 戰爭與藥物：從流感、生化武器、冰毒到創傷後壓力症候群……人氣藥學教授探索史上戰爭催生出的疾病與新藥物，以及醫藥發展所介入的人類戰事 #war #history #must #translation  #Korean
-- [ ] The Apothecary's Wife: The Hidden History of Medicine and How It Became a Commodity (Karen Bloom Gevirtz) #history
-- Siddhartha Mukherjee
-	- [ ] The Song of the Cell: An Exploration of Medicine and the New Human #history #biology
-	- [ ] The Emperor of All Maladies: A Biography of Cancer #must

 ## Meditation
-- Wherever You Go, There You Are: Mindfulness Meditation in Everyday Life (Jon Kabat-Zinn PhD) #mindfulness #must #trading
+- [ ] Wherever You Go, There You Are: Mindfulness Meditation in Everyday Life (Jon Kabat-Zinn PhD) #mindfulness #must #trading
+- [ ] The Mindful Family Guidebook: Reconnect with Spirit, Nature, and the People You Love (Renda Dionne Madrigal) #family #must
+- [ ] Science of Being and Art of Living (Maharishi Mahesh Yogi) #must
+- [ ] Roots of TM: The Transcendental Meditation of Guru Dev & Maharishi Mahesh Yogi (Paul Mason)
+- [ ] Everything You Want to Know About TM: Including How to Do It (John White)
+- [ ] The Science of Enlightenment: How Meditation Works (Shinzen Young) #must

 ## Memoir
 - [ ] Patriot: A Memoir (Alexei Navalny) #must
 - [ ] Bits and Pieces: My Mother, My Brother, and Me (Whoopi Goldberg) #must
-- [ ] Lovely One: A Memoir (Ketanji Brown Jackson)
+- [ ] Lovely One: A Memoir (Ketanji Brown Jackson) #must
 - [ ] Finding Me (Viola Davis)
 - [ ] The Truths We Hold: An American Journey (Kamala Harris) #must
 - [ ] Freedom: Memoirs 1954 – 2021 (Angela Merkel) #must